inkdrop-network/inkdrop-app/README.md

 - write message opacits & icons - DONE
 - Set & show profile - DONE
 - Comment message
-- Get all messages of a user in the profile page
+- Get all messages of a user in the profile page - DONE

 # TODO nice to have